charitha-iddum/Simple_Iris_Flower_Predictor/README.md

 This project was mainly created to **understand how Streamlit works** — from building the UI to deploying it online.
 It helped me explore the basics of creating Python web apps without needing HTML/CSS/JavaScript.

----

-## 📦 Requirements

-The app uses the following Python libraries: